jinko-core/jinko/README.md

 For now, installing jinko requires to use cargo's included package manager:

-`cargo install --git https://github.com/cohenarthur/jinko`
+`cargo install --git https://github.com/cohenarthur/jinko` will net you the latest version from git, using the `master` branch.
+This branch should always be stable.

+`cargo install jinko` will give you the latest release from `crates.io`.
+This is equivalent to downloading a release from the [release page](https://github.com/cohenarthur/jinko/releases)

 Once releases start getting interesting, packages for various distributions and systems will be added, as well as a crate on `crates.io`